 My supramolecular chemistry research interests encompass both host-guest recognition and self-assembly.

 The study of molecular recognition, as carried out by supramolecular chemists, has to date largely focused on the binding and sensing of relatively "simple" targets such as metal cations or inorganic anions.
-My research interests are in the preparation of molecules or assemblies capable of the recognition of challenging chemical targets, for example, ion pairs and chiral molecules.
+Ultimately, I am aiming to prepare molecules or assemblies capable of the recognition of more challenging chemical targets, for example, ion pairs and chiral molecules.
 It is anticipated that the most promising of these receptors could then be incorporated into sensory devices for the guest species which they preferentially bind.

 For further information, see: http://supramolecularevans.com.